 Students or staff exhibiting symptoms of COVID-19 at school (fever of 100.4 degrees F or higher, cough, difficulty breathing, or other COVID-19 symptoms) will be isolated in a private area until they can be picked up by a parent or guardian.
-Ill students and staff will be recommended to follow the guidance of their physician or County Public Health to determine whether COVID-19 testing is recommended.
+Ill students and staff will be recommended to reach out to their physician or County Public Health to determine whether COVID-19 testing is recommended.